priyankaa-m001/Number--Counter/README.md

 # Number--Counter
-An application for increment , decrement and reset numbers.
+An application for increment , decrement and reset numbers.--